 To increase your font size, follow the steps below:

-- If you have a scroll-wheel mouse, holding the "Ctrl" key while scrolling down will increase the text size in most browsers.
+- If you have a scroll-wheel mouse, holding the "Ctrl" key while scrolling up will increase the text size in most browsers.

-- In Internet Explorer, in the menu bar, select View > Text Size
+- In Internet Explorer, in the menu bar, select View, then select Text Size.

 - Keyboard response time

-- In Mac OS X, to speed up or slow down the response time of the keyboard or mouse, set preferences in Keyboard & Mouse preferences.
+- Macintosh computer – to speed up or slow down the response time of the keyboard or mouse, set preferences in Keyboard & Mouse preferences.

 - Using a keyboard instead of the mouse